-Dr. Naderi is a Board Certified Facial Plastic Surgeon and a National Clinical Trainer for Allergan and Medicis.
-He teaches other doctors how to inject Juvederm and Restylane and Perlane properly.
-Other doctors from all over the world refer to Dr. Naderi’s instructional videos on YouTube to fine tune and improve their own Filler injection Techniques.
+Dr. Naderi is a board certified facial plastic surgeon and a National Clinical Trainer for Allergan and Medicis.
+He teaches other doctors how to inject Juvederm, Restylane, and Perlane properly.
+Other doctors from all over the world refer to Dr. Naderi’s instructional videos on YouTube to fine tune and improve their own filler injection techniques.

-Dr. Kulak is a Facial Plastic Surgeon with a gentle, artistic female touch and her patient love her nearly-pain-free techniques.
+Dr. Kulak is a facial plastic surgeon with a gentle and artistic, female touch.
+Her patient’s love her nearly-pain-free techniques.
 She focuses on facial rejuvenation with advanced minimally invasive techniques as well as more invasive face lift and eyelid lift surgeries.

 Dr. Alexandra Snodgrass is a board certified dermatologist who trained with Dr. Shervin Naderi prior to joining The Naderi Center.
 Dr. Snodgrass is expert on a variety of filler types and injection area techniques.
 Dr. Snodgrass’s dermal filler injections create a noticeable yet natural rejuvenation of the face.

-Dr. Shervin Naderi was just named “Top 25 Injector” by the 10 million member community of RealSelf.
-Out of 2000 nominees, Dr. Naderi was chosen as Top 25!!!
+Dr. Shervin Naderi was just named part of the “Top 25 Injectors” by the 10 million member community of RealSelf.
+Out of 2000 nominees, Dr. Naderi was chosen as Top 25!
 This is a huge honor being recognized by the national and international community of RealSelf, the most trusted and authoritative site for all unbiased plastic surgery research.

 Dr. Naderi is one of only 4 winners in the South East region of the United States.
-His patients who regularly fly and drive to The Naderi Center from all over the country for his unique style of Botox and Filler injections have known how good he is.
-The doctors all over the world who regularly use his online tutorial videos to learn and enhance their own technique have always respected Dr. Naderi’s injection skills.
-But now it is official.
-Dr. Naderi is in a class so exclusive that only 25 out of 2000 can claim they are most beloved injector.
+Patients regularly fly and drive to The Naderi Center from all over the country for his unique style of Botox and filler injections.
+Doctors all over the world who regularly use his online tutorial videos to learn and enhance their own technique have always respected Dr. Naderi’s injection skills.

 Schedule your Tear Trough Correction Consultation